gcbbobo/deep-reinforcement-learning-project1/README.md

 Personally, I downloaded Unity 2018.2.8f1 and it works well with all the other packages.

 #### ML-Agent
-Thank to Rahul's kind assistance, I just follow some instructions provided by:
+Thank to Rahul's kind assistance, I just follow instructions provided by:

 https://github.com/reinforcement-learning-kr/pg_travel/wiki/Installing-Unity-ml-agents-on-Windows